 Graywater is lightly used water from clothes washers, showers, bathtubs, and bathroom sinks.
 It contains some soap and detergents but it’s a safe and effective water supply for most landscapes.
 Water from toilets or wash water from diapers is never considered graywater.
 Kitchen sink water is not considered graywater in California.
 Graywater is not the same as recycled water.
 Graywater should never be stored longer than 24 hours, unlike rainwater.

-You can attend our four-part virtual graywater workshop to learn about graywater at your convenience.
+This page tells you everything you need to know about starting a graywater project.
+Don't have time to read more?
+Then, attend our four-part virtual graywater workshop to learn about graywater at your convenience.

 Why Use Graywater?

 With a graywater system, you can save water, time and money every time you wash a load of laundry or take a shower.
 It’s a reliable, local and drought-resilient water source to protect your landscape of hotter summers and dryer winters.
 Graywater can also decrease water and wastewater utility bills and extend the life of the septic system leach fields.